Teeth Troubles

 CATS

 The accumulation of tartar and calculus on the teeth is the primary cause of oral disease in cats.
 The tooth surfaces are home to thousands of bacteria that multiply and produce a layer of plaque.
-Some of this plaque is naturally removed during eating or by the use of the tongue.
+Some of this plaque is naturally removed during eating or by using the tongue.
 However, the remaining plaque quickly mineralises, forming tartar and calculus.

 Tartar is easily identified by its dark colour.
 It usually starts at the gum edge, especially on the back teeth.
 In severe cases, tartar and calculus may cover the entire tooth.
 If the disease is caught at an early stage and thorough veterinary dental scaling and polishing is performed, most of the teeth and gums will fully recover.
 This is why it is extremely important to ensure that oral check-ups are up to date.